Primary

 Seat height determines which muscle works hardest.
 Too high and shoulders dominate; too low and you lose the upper chest emphasis.
 Find the position where you feel your upper chest stretching at the bottom of each rep.

-Want Incline Machine Press in your program?
+See where Incline Machine Press fits in your weekly plan

 Adjust the seat so handles are at upper chest level.